MOSES * EGYPT * SPAETH

 Exciting Findings Re-Considered

-An unrealised problem is the fact that biblical text research started before archaeology was scientifically established.
+An unrealized problem is the fact that biblical text research started before archaeology was scientifically established.
 Along the way from the many seminal text discoveries, and soon more firm conclusions from mid-1800 and up till present (around year 2000) research, hypotheses appeared about the possible and non-possible relations of these findings - in attempts to understand the history behind the Bible.

 Thus, hypotheses were constructed especially about "Moses as a myth".
 And later in many cases, they had got established a huge, surrounding literary devise.
 Consequently, later generations are being confronted with a still up-generated system of comments' comments.
 In this way new students are often uncritically given the impression that the hypotheses are mostly to be considered the authoritative truth.